 The MG Hector has a masculine aura in its design and looks the most butch of them all.
 The overall silhouette is more American and the face is dominated by a massive black mesh grille with sleek chrome surroundings.
-MG has also adopted a new design language where the headlamps assembly is mounted in the bumper and the daytime running lights (DRLs) are positioned right on the top, close to the hood.
+MG Motor has also adopted a new design language where the headlamps assembly is mounted in the bumper and the daytime running lights (DRLs) are positioned right on the top, close to the hood.
 The wheel arches are a bit exaggerated and there are subtle profile lines on the side.
 The rear of the SUV is curvaceous and the tapering rear windscreen along with the wraparound tail lamps add to the urban SUV design quotient.

-The Harrier also has the same design for the headlamps assembly which is set low and DRls are placed on the top.
+The Harrier also has the same design for the headlamps assembly which is set low and DRLs are placed on the top.
 However, the Harrier is the most radical looking SUV here.
 The sloping roofline perfectly blends with the rounded silhouette and the creases on the side and the boot lid are sharp.
-Moreover, elements like bold claddings and wide skid plates add to the SUV appeal.
+Moreover, elements like bold cladding and wide skid plates add to the SUV appeal.

 The Jeep Compass, on the other hand, has the most understated design language which in fact, is preferred among SUV buyers.
-The straight-on-the face design, bold claddings, squared wheel arches and a high window line altogether come as traditional yet it doesn't look dated.
+The straight-on-the face design, bold cladding, squared wheel arches and a high window line altogether come as traditional yet it doesn't look dated.